NicoFrsh/GettingAndCleaningData/CodeBook.md

   * STANDING
   * LAYING

+To reduce the amount of measurement variables only the measurements for the mean and standard deviation for each measurement were considered in the final data set.

 Note that in the original raw data there were multiple observations for each subject and each activity, which were summarized by taking their average value for each variable.

 Feature Selection